YABOIpy/GoP256KE/README.md

 # Go25519
-Implementation of the Ed25519 Public-Key Cryptography Algorithm in Go
+Implementation of the P-256 curve for key exchange in Go

 https://en.wikipedia.org/wiki/Sieve_of_Eratosthenes